 The varnam had a lot of surprises for the spectators in its complex and

 fast nritta passages that contained a large number of the most difficult karanas.
-“The karanas are here not merely for a spectacular aesthetic effect,” commented Sheela Unnikrishnan, “they are here to evoke the spirit of Nataraja.”
+“The karanas are here not merely for a spectacular aesthetic effect,” commented S.U., “they are here to evoke the spirit of Nataraja.”

 As you could read in our previous posts on the karanas, they also mark the difference between the folkish Bharatanatyam and the classical (Natya Shastra-based) Bharatanatyam.
 The biggest challenge a choreographer may face is the use of the karanas in a Bharatanatyam piece, therefore most gurus just don’t bother.